JingchaoZhang/JingchaoZhang.github.io/_posts/2019-08-06-MATLAB Parallel Server.md

 ```

 ### PARALLEL BATCH JOB
 Users can also submit parallel workflows with the batch command.
-Let’s use the following example for a parallel job.
+Let’s use the following example for a parallel job 'parallel_example.m'.

 ```Matlab
 function t = parallel_example(iter)